kergoth/dotvim-old/README.rst

     - have to manually run QuickfixsignsSet rather than it doing so automatically

+- Fix bugs in the current python folding plugin

+  - Fails with multi-line function definitions
+  - Fails with nested function definitions

 - Find a good vim script / configuration for:

   - "Project" handling